haktansuren/wp-handl-utm-grabber/readme.txt

 **Support For Gravity Forms**

 Simply create your field and assign the UTM shortcodes name above as *Paramater Name*.
 See screenshot for more.

+**SPECIAL THANKS:** This plugin has been tested on various operating systems and browsers thanks to <a href='https://www.browserstack.com'>BrowserStack!</a>

 == Installation ==